-Waiver Service Unit Provider Type Provider Specialty Procedure Code 543 Lama Madifications Itam 55 Environmental W7279 Home Modifications Item Vendor Accessibility VV / 2 / 9 Adaptations
+Waiver Service Unit Provider Type Provider Specialty Procedure Code Home Modifications ltem 55 Vendor 543 Environmental Accessibility Adaptations W7279

-Place of Service Codes: 12 (Home).
+Place of Service Codes: 12 (Home), 99 (Other place of service).
 Electronic Visit Verification?
 No

 Note: Providers that meet the standards for Supports Coordination or Systematic Skill Development may subcontract with providers of Home Modifications as an Organized Health Care Delivery System (OHCDS).
-See Appendix A for procedure codes and policy on submitting an OHCDS Administrative Fee.
+See Appendix A of this document for procedure codes and policy on submitting an OHCDS Administrative Fee.

-Limitations: This service is limited to no more than \$20,000 per participant over a 10-year consecutive period in the same home.
+This service is limited to no more than \$20,000 per participant over a 10-year consecutive period in the same home.
 The period begins with the first use of the Home Modifications services.
 A new \$20,000 limit can be applied when the participant moves to a new home or when the 10-year period expires.
 Exceptions to this limit may be considered based upon a needs assessment and require prior authorization by ODP consistent with ODP policy.